flashlab/ACTG/README.md

-ACTG for SublimeText
+ATCG for SublimeText
 ====================

 Nucleotide syntax highlighting and reverse complement support.
 This is handy for "stare at the screen and squint" DNA analysis.
+Upgrade from hackerfriendly/ACTG.

 Features
 --------

 * Choose 'Nucleotides' syntax highlighting to colorize ACTG and N.
 * Automatically associates .fa, .fasta, .fq, .fastq, .sam, and .vcf files.
+* Three kinds of conversion are supportted:
-* Make a selection and hit Control-Shift-R (or Command-Shift-R on Mac) to replace it with the reverse complement.
+  * Make a selection and hit Control-Shift-R (or Command-Shift-R on Mac) to do **reverse **.
+  * Control-Shift-C (or Command-Shift-C on Mac) to make **complementation**.
+  * command Ctrl+K, Ctrl+F (this mean hold Ctrl, press R then press C, release Ctrl) to replace it with **reverse complement**.

 Bugs
 ----